Stephen Wesley: Background

 Wesley was born in Beech Grove, Indiana but spent most of his early life in Colorado and Texas.

 At eighteen, Wesley found himself in prison with an eight-year sentence.
 After a chance encounter with the prison chaplain, Wesley discovered his love for music and was given the opportunity to learn the guitar and sing in the prison choir.
 For over six years, Wesley learned his craft as a musician and performed for inmates and the people of Colorado.

 Upon his release from prison, Wesley made it his mission to create music and inspire people through his original songs.
 He continued this goal for eleven years before connecting with Leon Derrick Youngblood Sr, who immediately believed in Stephen's talent and connected with Kirk Lightburn from Sony music.
 That resulted in Stephen getting signed to Sony Records EnnEcho Records.
 This was his first music contract.
 Leon Derrick Youngblood Sr connected Stephen with his son Super producer "Roccstar" to do a remix of the chart-topping single "Cowgirl" along with the song's co-writer and producer Marc Jordan.

 Musical career

 Cowgirl

 Wesley released his popular song "Cowgirl" featuring Slash from Guns N' Roses fame as guitarist.
 The song was co-written and produced by record producer Marc Jordan.
-Jordan's hip hop infused remix of "Cowgirl" played on radio stations throughout the country and was the number one song in several markets.
+Leon Derrick Youngblood Sr was already working with Stephen and Stephen wanted his son Roccstar to produce the record Cowgirls.
+That was made possible by Leon Derrick Youngblood Sr. Jordan's hip hop infused remix of "Cowgirl" played on radio stations throughout the country and was the number one song in several markets.